OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

     > **Note:** Administrators can use an existing policy, but on send functionality is only supported on certain mailbox types.
 Unsupported mailboxes will be blocked from sending by default in Outlook Web App.

-2. Enable on send add-in functionality.
+2. Enable the on send feature.

     ```
     Get-OWAMailboxPolicy OWAOnSendAddinAllUserPolicy | Set-OWAMailboxPolicy –OnSendAddinsEnabled:$true